Novartis chairman says considering sale of Alcon eye care division

-VIENNA Drugmaker Novartis (NOVN.S) is considering to sell its struggling Alcon eye care division, its chairman said in an interview with Swiss weekly SonntagsZeitung.
+VIENNA (Reuters) - Drugmaker Novartis (NOVN.S) is considering to sell its struggling Alcon eye care division, its chairman said in an interview with Swiss weekly SonntagsZeitung.

 Novartis has blamed a failure to innovate and inconsistent customer service for the problems at Alcon, a business the company gradually bought from food maker Nestle in deals totaling $51 billion.